ibm-cloud-docs/vpc/vpn-create-server.md

 {: #vpn-server-setup-terraform}
 {: terraform}

-To set up a VPN server using Terraform, follow these steps:
+To set up a VPN server with Terraform, follow these steps:

 1. Create an IBM Cloud Secrets Manager instance with a trial plan.